 - data do not contain any transcript-splicing information

-- protocol is a (a bit) more sensitive to chemical contaminants (spin column cleaned RNA samples are recommended)
+- protocol is (a bit) more sensitive to chemical contaminants (spin column cleaned RNA samples are recommended)

 For high-throughput 3’Tag-Seq library generation we require pure total RNA samples at a concentration of 100 ng/ul (best submit 10 ul at 100 ng/ul).
 For custom 3’-Tag-Seq library preps the input amounts can be a low as 10 ng total.
 The RNA samples for this protocol need to be isolated or cleaned-up by spin-column protocols.
 Please also see the sample requirements page.